 What are common water contaminants?

-Different types of filters remove different types of contaminants, so the first step you need to take before finding the best filter is testing your water to identify what’s in it.
+Different types of filters remove different types of contaminants, so the first step you need to take before finding the best whole house water filtration system is testing your water to identify what’s in it.

 According to the Water Quality Association, some common contaminants include: